goddardjer/goddardjer.github.io/_projects/1_State_and_action.md

 description: Evaluating state and action space combinations to transfer RL policies to different hands
 ---

-Title : Evaluating the Effect of State and Action Selection on In-Hand Manipulation Performance for Transferability
+Evaluating the Effect of State and Action Selection on In-Hand Manipulation Performance for Transferability
 =========

 Authors : Nigel Swenson, **Jeremiah Goddard**, Xiaoli Fern, Ravi Balasubramanian, Cindy Grimm